 Anaemia arising as a result of severe alpha thalassemia may cause the affected children to grow more slowly which may also cause delay in puberty.

-[ Read: Symptoms of Anemia In Children ]
+[ Read: Vomiting In Children ]

 3. Bone Deformities: